VeloPayments/velo-interview-project-1-candidate/README.md

 - Make a move in an existing game, and return the new game board state.
 - This will be called multiple times for a particular game, once per move.
 - Implementing win logic is optional, but you can attempt it if you have time.

+## Constraints and Timescales
+- There will be no AI or Computer player involved - the application should allow two human players to make moves and play a game.
+- Please constrain your solution to play Tic Tac Toe on a 3x3 board
+- It’s intended that this exercise should take from 2 to 4 hours to complete.
+Please constrain your design to allow the coding to be completed within that timescale.
+- We'd rather you end up with unfinished tests than spend 4+ hours of your time on this exercise.

 ## Submitting your solution
 To submit your solution, please zip your project folder and email it to stuart.martin@velopayments.com.